 Think about it: Google’s ultimate goal is to create an algorithm that does as good a job as a human would in selecting the content that is most useful to the user.
 (And it employs some of the smartest software engineers on the planet to reach this goal.)

-A human judge isn’t going to select content based upon how many words it has or whether it contains x number of H2 tags.
-These criteria just don’t always correlate well with whether content is any good.
+A human judge isn’t going to select content based on how many words it has or whether it contains x number of H2 tags.
+These criteria just don’t always correlate well with whether the content is any good.
 What criteria would a human judge look for in content?

 That’s the key question to answer since this is going to be increasingly the same thing Google’s algorithm is looking for.
-Create that kind of content now and you’re going to rank well today and also in the future.
-In contrast, depending upon SEO tricks means you’re writing content that is vulnerable to the next algorithm update.
+Create that kind of content now and you will rank well today and in the future.
+In contrast, depending upon SEO tricks means you’re writing content vulnerable to the next algorithm update.

 A human judge, obviously, would be looking for quality.
 So let’s talk about what that means in concrete terms.